 15 years ago during my first realization I had depression , I was relieved and shocked.
 I was so grateful for an answer finally- that I wasn't going crazy, or that I just couldn't pull my act together.
 I felt I had to try harder than normal to do simple things- like quieting my mind enough during grocery shopping (I had so much anxiety), or finding enough energy to do the day to day demands like laundry or dishes.
 So when I finally had an answer I felt I could also find answers on how to help it get better.
 It was a huge relief!

 One- to pray.
 During my times I felt so abandoned and alone, I prayed hard.
 I was very hurt by the judgments I received from neighbors, church goers, even family and friends.
 After all, I wouldn't do that to them.
 But after being told "no" to a blessing from a home teacher and a discouraging phone call from a friend, I felt very abandoned.
-I felt deep down the words I felt from Him in the hospital that this condition wasn't "my fault".
+I felt deep down the words I felt from Him that this condition wasn't "my fault".
 Instead it was a combination of hormones, genetics and circumstances.
 But I felt wherever I turned I was being in fact turned down.
 But I knew deep down I wouldn't be from Him.

 So I prayed- differently than I had learned.
 I talked to my Father and began telling Him how I felt.
 It was hard at first, but I in turn learned to talk to Him like that and now I pray not morning and night but each waking hour of the day I am constantly talking to my Father in Heaven.